Recycle, Reuse, Repurpose Crafts

 Boy and Girl Can Caddies

-What you will need: A small and large aluminum coffee can, 3/4-inch screw & nut, a hammer and nail, a pink pompom for the nose, wiggly eyes, felt for the hair and arms, lace (girl), buttons, hot melt glue (low temp), and wooden craft spoons.
+A small and large aluminum coffee can, 3/4-inch screw & nut, a hammer and nail, a pink pompom for the nose, Wiggly Eyes, felt for the hair and arms, lace (girl), buttons, Hot Melt Glue Gun and Glue (low temp), and wooden craft spoons.

 Acrylic Paint - You will need a flesh color for the face and wooden craft spoon, and any color you would like to paint the clothes.
 You will also need some black dimensional fabric paint or a black permanent marker to draw in the face.